MaximParker/ncNewsApp/nc-news-app/README.md

 ## Introduction

 **nc-news-app** is a [React](https://reactjs.org/) front-end web-app for a messageboard-style forum.
-It draws builds on the [Forum-Factory API](https://github.com/MaximParker/forum-factory), topics, articles, and comments.
+It is built on the [Forum-Factory API](https://github.com/MaximParker/forum-factory).

-> A live version can be accessed here: https://forum-factory.herokuapp.com/api
+> A live version can be accessed here: https://maximparker-nc-news.netlify.app/

 Written by [Maxim Parker](github.com/MaximParker).
 Latest version 1.0.0 (12 Feb 2022).